ansh-2004/Notes_Assignment/AWSCERTIFICATION/Section-03 Cloud Computing/09-TypesOfCloudComputing.md

 ## Types of Cloud Computing
 - Infrastructure as a Service(Iaas) :- This is to provide the building blocks for cloud IT.
 With this, we are going to provide networking , computers , data storage space in its raw form
-- Platform as a Service(PaaS):- Removes the need for your organization to manage the underlying infrastruce. so that you can just focus on the deployment and management of your applications.
+- Platform as a Service(PaaS):- Removes the need for your organization to manage the underlying infrastructure. so that you can just focus on the deployment and management of your applications.
 - Software as a Service(SaaS) : Completed product that is run and managed by the service provider

 # Example